portfors-lab/sparkle/doc/guide/protocol.rst

 Auto-Parameters
 ^^^^^^^^^^^^^^^
 Known as an autotest in Batlab.
+There are two ways to set up the auto-parameters depending on which parameter you are manipulating.
+If you wish to loop through different vocalizations by file, skip ahead to :ref:`autofile`.
+For all other parameters just keep reading.

 Click the arrow at the bottom of the editor to expand this section.
 This will place the editor into selection mode, which does not allow re-ordering or editing of components.

 #.
 First, add a new auto-parameter by dragging the *add* label into the now revealed and empty table area.
 #.
 Then you must first select at least one component for this parameter to affect.
 The selected component will highlight itself blue, when it is selected.
 You may select as many components as you want for a parameter, and they are toggled out of the selection by clicking them again.
 The component must be selected before the parameters are set because the available parameters depend on the component type.